Take the Long Way Home album art

 Supertramp

-Breakfast in America sold sixteen million copies.
-People bought it for “The Logical Song” and “Goodbye Stranger” and all those other songs that felt good even when they weren’t.
-“Take the Long Way Home” fit right in—upbeat, catchy, something for the car stereo.
-But if you listened to the words, really listened, you heard something darker underneath.
+People bought the album for “The Logical Song” and “Goodbye Stranger” — songs that felt good even when they weren’t saying anything good.
+“Take the Long Way Home” fit right in.
+Upbeat.
+Made for the car stereo.
+But the words underneath are darker than anything else on the record.

-The narrator is a success by every external measure.
-He’s got the wife, the house, the comfortable life.
-And he feels absolutely nothing.
-He’s a clown to his wife.
-He’d rather sit in a bar than go home.
-The long way home isn’t scenic—it’s avoidant.
-He’s buying time before returning to a life that should make him happy and doesn’t.
+He’s a success by every external measure.
+He has the wife, the house, the comfortable life — every box checked, everything he was supposed to want.
+And he feels nothing.
+His wife sees him as a clown.
+He’d rather sit in a bar than go home to her.

 Some songs make you feel good.
 This one makes you feel caught.